gustafn/docker-ns/openacs/README.md

 - Database initialization and upgrade support
 - Flexible configuration via environment variables
 - Support for multiple base distributions and NaviServer versions

+The image is based on [`naviserver-pg`](../naviserver-pg/README.md) and contains the Tcl packages and NaviServer modules as provided by this container.

 ---